-What kind of food can travellers expect to eat on TRIPS by Culture Trip’s Egypt adventure?
+What kind of food can travellers expect to eat on Culture Trip’s Egypt adventure?

 In Egypt, we eat a lot of things you probably won’t find elsewhere and that you may have never heard of before.
 There are three dishes I would encourage anybody to try.
 Firstly, koshari, a mixed plate of rice, pasta, noodles, chickpeas, fried onions, garlic, tomato sauce and chillies.
 You basically take everything you have in the fridge and mix it all together.
 It’s an Egyptian classic.

 We also have another dish called feteer, which is like an Egyptian version of pizza or pie.
 And then falafels, which, of course, you can get everywhere, but the ones here in Egypt are different from the rest and always fresh.

 What’s your fondest memory from any of the tours you’ve run in the past?